han-um/xps9350-macOS-mojave/README.md

 * I just want to share the settings with XPS 13 9350 users of the same specifications.
 * I will not be able to answer any errors or issues that occur during the installation.

+## Simple Instruction (in English)
+* Install MojaveInstaller, Clover Bootloader to USB Drive (in VMWare or Your Own mac)
+* Mount EFI Partition, and Overwrite xps9350-macOS-mojave/CLOVER to /EFI/CLOVER
+* You need to Export ACPI
+  * in Clover Bootloader, Press F4 (or Fn+F4) to Export ACPI files
+  * Boot your own Mac (or Use PartitionWizard + Explorer++ to Mount EFI Partition)
+  * go to /EFI/CLOVER/ACPI/Origin, Copy it, and Overwrite into /EFI/CLOVER/ACPI/Patched

 ## 사양
 * 하드웨어